 **Note: The program costs include expenses net of funding received from registration fees or other revenues related to conferences and educational programs.

 Training FINRA Staff Regarding the Markets, Products and Businesses That FINRA Regulates

-- Investor Education Programs—In 2021, FINRA enhanced BrokerCheck, the Fund Analyzer and other tools and embarked on a large-scale initiative to cull, consolidate and refresh.
-In addition, FINRA re-imagined its Investor Forum events, including creating new, virtual events for working professionals.
+- Investor Education Programs—In 2022, FINRA enhanced BrokerCheck, engaged in a comprehensive project to cull, consolidate and refresh educational content for retail investors on FINRA.org with an emphasis on enhancing the search engine optimization of FINRA.org/Investors, and re-imagined its Investor Forum events, including creating new, virtual events for working professionals.

-- Investor Education Foundation—Throughout the year, FINRA provided management oversight and program and administrative support (including investing, legal, tax and treasury) to the FINRA Investor Education Foundation to carry out its financial capability-building initiatives.** In 2021, the FINRA Investor Education Foundation undertook a wide variety of projects, including the launch of its Financial Inclusion Framework, which aims to create new understanding and relationships that address systemic wealth disparities and lead to better outcomes for communities of color and underserved communities.
-The FINRA Investor Education Foundation also released nearly a dozen new research reports that examined a wide range of topics, including the behaviors, attitudes and knowledge of newer investors, the impact of racial and ethnic disparities among investors and correlations between aging, cognition and susceptibility to fraud.
+- Investor Education Foundation—Throughout the year, FINRA provided management oversight and program and administrative support (including investing, legal, tax and treasury) to the FINRA Investor Education Foundation to carry out its financial capability-building initiatives.*** In 2022, the FINRA Investor Education Foundation undertook a wide variety of projects, including partnering with Girl Scouts of the USA to launch new financial education programming and resources to meet the needs of girls and their families in underserved communities.
+The FINRA Investor Education Foundation also released new research reports that examined a wide range of topics, including the impact of the pandemic on financial capability, the impact of financial education programs on financial knowledge and behaviors, and correlations between aging, financial fragility and susceptibility to fraud.